Terry Bradshaw Has the Best Reaction to Daughter Erin's Pregnancy on The Bradshaw Bunch - E! Online

 Touchdown!

 Erin Bradshaw has some exciting news to announce on tonight's all-new episode of The Bradshaw Bunch!
-As she tells her siblings and dad Terry Bradshaw in this sneak peek clip, she and her husband Scott Weiss "have a new addition to the family."
+As she tells her siblings and dad Terry Bradshaw in this exclusive sneak peek clip, she and her husband Scott Weiss "have a new addition to the family."

 Terry's been vocal about wanting more grandchildren, so it's no surprise that he's immediately thrilled.
 However, Erin's not talking about a baby (yet!).